daveaneo/pheatherx/docs/frontend-implementation-plan/old/v2/FRONTEND_IMPLEMENTATION_PLAN_v2.md

 ### 3.7 Deliverables

-- [ ] Tailwind config with PheatherX theme
+- [ ] Tailwind config with FheatherX theme
 - [ ] Global styles with design tokens
 - [ ] All base UI components
 - [ ] Header with navigation